Nashville-Public-Library/talklib/README.md

 ## Requirements

 ### -[Python](https://www.python.org/downloads/)
-Use Python 3.10.1 or above.
+This has only been fully tested for Python 3.10

 ### -[FFmpeg](https://www.ffmpeg.org/download.html#build-windows)
-You need Windows binaries for FFmpeg & FFprobe installed on the PC and added to the PATH:
+You need Windows binaries for both FFmpeg & FFprobe installed on the PC and added to the PATH:

 To repeat, **this package will not work without FFmpeg and FFprobe**.